johnshiver/blog-hugo/content/posts/finding-longest-streak-of-days-with-postgresql.md

 {{< /highlight >}}

-Using this insight, we can construct our SQL query.
-We will need to make use of the PostgreSQL built in function `row_number()` to create our index numbers, and at the end use group by to identify streaks of data whose created_at subtracted by their row number equal the same date.
+Using this insight we can construct our SQL query.
+To map `index` to `created_at` we need to make use of the PostgreSQL window function [row_number()](https://www.postgresql.org/docs/11/functions-window.html).
+After that its a matter of subtracting `created_at` by its row_number `index` and grouping the matches together.

-Putting these ideas together, the final SQL looks like this:
+The final SQL looks like this:

 {{< highlight sql>}}